arua-microbiome/arua-microbiome.github.io/_tutorials/ecological_analysis.md

 ## Beta Diversity: Between-Sample Differences

 Beta diversity compares microbial composition across samples.
-It helps you answer questions like “Do different fertilizers cause different microbial communities?” or “Are microbes in root zones different from those in bulk soil?”
+It helps you answer questions like “Do different fertilizers cause different microbial communities?” or “Are microbes in root zones different from those in bulk soil?”.
 Common metrics include:

 >**Bray-Curtis Dissimilarity**: Based on differences in counts.
 >This abundance-based metric calculates dissimilarity between two communities based on the counts of shared features.